 For Morning Productivity (6-8 AM)

 If you need to hit the ground running, take your supplements 30-45 minutes before you need peak focus.
-The Starter Kit works perfectly for this – mix it with water while you're getting ready, and by the time you sit down at your desk, the ingredients are kicking in.
+Mix your supplement with water while you're getting ready, and by the time you sit down at your desk, the ingredients are kicking in.

 For Sustained All-Day Focus (9-10 AM)